EU Think Tank

 The EU Think Tank (EU-TT) supports the development & implementation of an integrated vision for EU food systems.
 It also supports a needed transformation in Research and Innovation to deliver impact on the societal challenges of Food and Nutrition Security, focusing on creating a blue print for global collaboration on this matter.

 The EU-TT enables the European Commission (EC) to liaise with the merging network and the lessons that FIT4FOOD2030 generates.
 It also acts as the linking pin between EC and Member States & Associated Countries and serves as a sounding board with global outreach.
 The EU-TT was established in May 2018 comprising 15 members.
-So far it has held three meetings, contributing proactively to the project via the development two policy briefs: Policy brief 1 – A systems approach to research and innovation for food system transformation; Policy brief 2 – Key research and innovation questions on engaging consumers in the delivery of Food 2030.
+So far it is contributing proactively to the project via the development a collection of policy briefs: Policy brief 1 – A systems approach to research and innovation for food system transformation; Policy brief 2 – Key research and innovation questions on engaging consumers in the delivery of Food 2030; Policy brief 3 – Research and Innovation supporting the Farm to Fork Strategy of the European Commission.

 EU Think Tank Members